Mortal Kombat 11

-Mortal Kombat 11 is a 2019 fighting video game developed by NetherRealm Studios and published by Warner Bros.
+Mortal Kombat 11 is a 2019 fighting game developed by NetherRealm Studios and published by Warner Bros.
 Interactive Entertainment.
-It is the eleventh main installment in the Mortal Kombat franchise and a sequel to 2015's Mortal Kombat X. The game was announced at The Game Awards 2018 and was released in North America and Europe on April 23, 2019, for Nintendo Switch, PlayStation 4, Windows, and Xbox One—with the exception of Europe's Switch version which was released on May 10, 2019.
+It is the eleventh main installment in the Mortal Kombat franchise and a sequel to Mortal Kombat X (2015).
+The game was announced at The Game Awards 2018 and was released in North America and Europe on April 23, 2019, for Nintendo Switch, PlayStation 4, Windows, and Xbox One—with the exception of Europe's Switch version which was released on May 10, 2019.
 It was released on Stadia on November 19, 2019.
-The game runs on a heavily modified version of Unreal Engine 3.

 Upon release, the console versions of Mortal Kombat 11 received generally favorable reviews, which praised the gameplay, story, graphics, and improved netcode, but it received criticism for the presence of microtransactions and over-reliance on grinding.
-An expansion for the game was released on May 26, 2020, entitled Mortal Kombat 11: Aftermath.
-This expansion includes an additional story mode, three new characters, new stages, and the return of stage fatalities and the friendship finishing move.
+An expansion was released on May 26, 2020, entitled Aftermath.
+It includes an additional story mode, three new characters, new stages, and the return of stage fatalities and the friendship finishing move.
 An enhanced version of the game containing all downloadable content up to that point, titled Mortal Kombat 11: Ultimate, was released for the Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X/S on November 17, 2020.
-A sequel, Mortal Kombat 12, is set for release in 2023.
+A sequel, and series reboot, Mortal Kombat 1, was released on September 19, 2023.